radical-cybertools/radical.entk/doc/overview.rst

 Ensemble Toolkit is being used in multiple molecular dynamic application projects, like for example the `ExTASY Project <http://extasy-project.org/>`_.
-We also maintain a set of use-cases that showcase different application
-scenarios:

-  * :ref:`usecase_haussdorff`
-  * :ref:`usecase_cdi_replica_exchange`
-  * :ref:`usecase_extasy_coco_amber`
-  * :ref:`usecase_extasy_gromacs_lsdmap`

 While the concepts in Ensemble Toolkit are fairly generic to ensemble-based simulations, the framework currently targets  molecular dynamics simulations: current patterns and kernel abstractions directly address the requirements for this community.

 How about data ?